nathan2slime/lumi/README.md

     ```

 ### 🔖 Docs
-The extraction API documentation is available in the ```/api/docs``` route and the GraphQL API PLayground GraphQL is available in ```/graphql```.
+The extraction API documentation is available in the ```/api/docs``` route and the GraphQL API Playground GraphQL is available in ```/graphql```.
 Make sure you put the correct host and port to access them

 ### 🤙 Usage
 To interact with the Lumi application, authentication is required.
 Follow the steps below to manage users and create invoices: